Updated: Feb 17

 To try and break down some of the misconceptions around zero waste shopping, I have put together this price comparison between the refillable food and cleaning liquids available from Earthian Zero Waste Shop and a few of the nearest shops that we have in Winchester - Sainsburys, Waitrose, Marks and Spencers and Holland and Barrett.

-Another important consideration is that I have chosen to stock organic food as it is better both for people and planet, which naturally carries a higher cost.
-I also use small, UK based businesses for a lot of the non-food items, including the cleaning liquid refills which are two family run businesses based in Yorkshire and Oxford.
-Even some of the distributers I use are small enterprises that were founded here in the UK.
-With this in mind I felt it would be fair to conduct a price comparison with what I deemed the closest equivalent, this means prices are not necessarily compared to the cheapest option available.
+The second important consideration is that I have chosen to stock organic food as I believe it is better for both people and planet, but it does carry a higher cost.
+I also use small, UK based suppliers, such as Miniml and SESI who are both family run businesses that supply our cleaning liquids.
+My main food distributers are also two cooperatives, founded here in the UK.
+As cooperatives they pay fair wages and fair prices for everything, which is reflected in the cost to me as a retailer.
+I felt I should conduct the price comparison with what I deemed the closest equivalent, not necessarily the cheapest option available.

 Food Price Comparison.